VHIP (Rental Rehab)

 • Meet with WWHT Representative to review project scope

 • Provide a 20% match per grant in cash, or provide a signed contract with WWHT of specified labor, materials, or tasks as an in-kind match of up to or above the 20%.
-WWHT may require evidence that outstanding balance can be covered
+WWHT may require financial documentation as evidence that any outstanding balance can be covered

 • Sign a Housing Affordability Covenant outlining a commitment that all affected units must be rented at or below HUD “gross” Fair Market Rents for the appropriate County – which include utilities or rent reduction based on HUD’s “utility allowance” guidelines – for a period of five years for grants and ten years for forgivable loans.